About the Program

 Dissertation Presentation/Finishing Talk

-There is no formal defense of the completed dissertation; however, students are expected to publicly present a talk about their dissertation research in their final year.
+There is no formal defense of the completed dissertation; however, students are expected to publicly present an Exit Talk about their dissertation research in their final year.

 Required Professional Development